Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 What can I do to prepare for Bootcamp?

-There is a 70-hour prep work module you are required to complete before attending bootcamp, and we always recommend you go above and beyond the prep work to prepare yourself as much as possible!
+There is a prep work module you are required to complete before attending bootcamp, and we always recommend you go above and beyond the prep work to prepare yourself as much as possible!
 The more coding practice you have before attending the program, the happier you will be.

-Aside from practicing your coding, there are two things you can do which will set you up for success in the program.
+Aside from practicing your tech skills, there are two things you can do which will set you up for success in the program.
 The first is to make sure you are comfortable with getting yourself into a productive, focused mindset.
 The ability to do this is a differentiating factor when it comes to success in the program.
 Students who are able to put themselves into a mindset that is productive and focused have an easier time adapting to the schedule and also are better at absorbing new material.
 Some people work best with headphones, some need quiet, some can just throw a mental switch.
 Find what works for you and get in the routine of doing it.

 What do you look for in an applicant?